bludit/documentation-english/themes/example-my-second-theme/index.md

 # Title: Example: My second theme
 <!-- Position: 3 -->
 ---
-Second example shows how you can create a theme from scratch for Bludit by adding CSS, Javascript and including support for plugins.
+This is the second example about how to create from scratch a theme for Bludit, including CSS, Javascript and support for plugins.

 The next theme is called `Mars`.